8 Beautiful Beaches in Lagos, Portugal!

 The beach is located about 3 km’s from Lagos town centre which means it can be quite a walk and takes around 40 minutes on foot.

 Travelling by car is probably the easiest way to get to Praia de Porto de Mos.
-It’s a fairly straight route that leads up to the beach and there are plenty of parking space once you reach the beach.
+It’s a fairly straight route that leads up to the beach and there is plenty of parking space once you reach the beach.

 The ‘A Onda’ bus service links the beach to Lagos town centre.
 Line 2 (or the Blue Line ‘Onda Azul’) is the service you should take to reach the beach.